foambubble/foam/docs/dev/proposals/foam-core.md

   - Visualizations
     - Tag clouds
     - Graph
-    - Should we have a package for visualisation?
+    - Should we have a package for visualization?
       - [[build-vs-assemble]]
       - Not everything needs to live in the Foam repo
   - Web based UI (Monaco)